Don’t “do it yourself” when it comes to Investing.

-In the age of Internet and overload of information, we want to do everything ourselves – make our own furniture, learn guitar, medicate a pet or create a masterpiece.
-Do It Yourself or DIY is the flavour of the world & India is not behind.
-Few people have already started or are thinking of following DIY in investing.
-They feel they can manage their investments by reading pages on financial websites or blogs and reach their financial goals.
-There are other reasons in favour too.
+In the age of the Internet and overload of information, we want to do everything ourselves – make our own furniture, learn guitar, medicate a pet or create a masterpiece.
+Do It Yourself or DIY Investments is the flavor of the world & India is not behind.
+Few people have already started or are thinking of following DIY investing.
+They feel they can manage their DIY investments by reading pages on financial websites or blogs and reach their financial goals.
+There are other reasons in favor too.
 Some people do not want to share their financial position with strangers.
 Some do not like to take the advice of others, as they think they cannot go wrong.
 Some think, they want to keep it simple and manage with a few investment products and do not want to get into a long-term agreement with professional advisors.
-Check this list – why people avoid financial planning?

 Few others just google how to invest, what is equity, invest money, best investment, best mutual fund, best sip, online investment, portfolio management tricks, mutual fund taxation, NPS, NRI tips, insurance reviews…. & think they are now experts.
 It’s good to learn but is it really good for your financial life to do it yourself??

 You may see me as an interested party, which is true, so take this post with a pinch of salt, but read it with an open mind.
 It is going to be a bit long so have patience & read till the end – if you can’t, don’t even think of DIY.

 It is good to learn to manage your investments but it may not be in your best financial interests to do it yourself when it comes to your money.
 Honestly answer my questions:

 1. Do you understand the complete financial puzzle?